-A bank garnishment means that your judgment creditor can confiscate your bank accounts and apply the money to what you owe on an uncollected judicial judgment.
+Garnishing a bank account means that your judgment creditor can confiscate the money you have in any bank accounts and apply that money to what you owe on an uncollected judicial judgment.
 But, your creditor must apply to the court for the garnishment, so the whole process is overseen by the court.

 Generally speaking, garnishment actually allows your judgment creditor to take possession of any type of property you own that is in the hands of a third party.
 Bank garnishment works because the bank is a third party who is holding your money in an account for you.
 Basically, the bank owes a debt to you equal to the amount of money in the account and the plaintiff is asking that the money the bank owes you be paid on your judgment.

-Your judgment creditor may apply for a bank garnishment only in specific situations.
+Your judgment creditor may apply for a writ to garnish you bank accounts only in specific situations.
 Allow me to explain those situations.

 1. The creditor must have a valid and final judgment against you in a Texas court.
 See Texas Civil Practice & Remedies Code § 63.001 (3).